j-wyllie/DBMS/README.md

 This will bring you into the application which can be terminated at any time by executing the `quit` command.

+## Login
+The default admin username and password are both 'admin'.

 ## Usage Links
 - [User Manual](https://eng-git.canterbury.ac.nz/seng302-2018/team-200/wikis/Command-Line)